joblocal/vue-bucket-loader/readme.md

 # Vue Bucket Loader

 This Project provides a SSR compatible vue component which can handle file uploads directly to an AWS S3 Bucket.
-Therefore you will need to generate a signedUrl to upload your file.
+Therefore you will need to provide a signedUrl to upload your file.

 ## Requirements

 - Yarn
-- Vue 2.5.X
+- Vue 2.X.X

 ### Installing dependencies